mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 Read on for [part three](/resurrecting-3/)  of this series, where I describe how I:

-* reduced the build time from 20 minutes to 90 seconds
+* added unit tests
 * applied style conventions to the code automatically
-* added static analysis to the build
+* integrated static analysis into the build

 {% include ads.html title="zestful" %}